CLARITY -- Comparing heterogeneous data using dissimiLARITY: Results

-Fig. \ref{fig:sim}b) shows how the CLARITY mixture model infers detailed structure of $A_k$ capturing the clusters present in the data when the tree is `cut' at different heights.
-Fig. \ref{fig:sim}a) show that CLARITY is insensitive to changes in the heatmaps themselves, but remains sensitive to changes in structure.
-Fig. \ref{fig:simexplain} illustrates how this is achieved.
+Figure \ref{fig:sim1} shows that CLARITY is insensitive to changes in the heatmaps themselves, but remains sensitive to changes in structure.
+Figure \ref{fig:sim2} shows how the CLARITY mixture model infers detailed structure of $A_k$ capturing the clusters present in the data when the tree is `cut' at different heights.
+Figure \ref{fig:simexplain} illustrates how this is achieved.

-When we use the $\mathcal{T}_1$ structure (Fig. \ref{fig:simexplain}a) for prediction of a second similarity matrix formed from $\mathcal{T}_2$ (Fig. \ref{fig:simexplain}c and e), several situations may occur.
-In Case 1, $\mathcal{T}_2$ has the same node ordering as $\mathcal{T}_1$, any differences will be completely absorbed by differences between $X_1$ and $X_2$, and the residuals and persistences of $Y_2$ will be distributed as for $Y_1$ (see Section \ref{sec:pvals} for how this is estimated).
-In Case 2, $\mathcal{T}_2$ has the topology as $\mathcal{T}_1$ but the node order differs, and so the required structures may not appear in exactly the same order but still all appear in the PCs that represent the tree.
-The residuals and persistences may be larger at lower complexity, as happens in Fig. \ref{fig:simexplain}c-d) and Fig. \ref{fig:sim}a-iii, but the entire difference can be explained at some complexity threshold.
-Things are different in Case 3 when $\mathcal{T}_2$ has a different topology to $\mathcal{T}_1$ -- perhaps containing mixtures as in Fig. \ref{fig:simexplain}e-f) or new clusters, such as Fig. \ref{fig:sim}a).
-Only then will important structure be absent until much higher $k$ and this will result in high \emph{and persistent} residuals for the affected data (Fig. \ref{fig:simexplain}c, Fig. \ref{fig:sim}a).
+When we use the $Y_1$ structure (Figure \ref{fig:simexplain}a) for prediction of the second similarity matrix $Y_2$ (Figure \ref{fig:simexplain}c,e), several situations may occur.
+In Scenario A-1, the trees share the same split ordering, and any differences will be completely absorbed by differences between $X_1$ and $X_2$.
+The residuals and persistences of $Y_2$ will be distributed as for $Y_1$ (see Section \ref{sec:pvals} for how this is estimated).
+In scenario A-2, the trees share the same topology but the split order differs.
+The structures in $Y_2$ may not appear in exactly the same order as in $Y_1$ but still all appear in the top $k<k_{max}=10$ structures representing the tree.
+The residuals and persistences may be larger at lower complexity, as happens in Figure \ref{fig:simexplain}c-d and Figure \ref{fig:sim1}c, but the entire difference can be explained at some complexity threshold.
+Things are different in Scenario B when $Y_2$ has a different topology to $Y_1$ -- perhaps containing mixtures as in Figure \ref{fig:simexplain}e-f or new clusters, such as Figure \ref{fig:sim1}a.
+Only then will important structure be absent until much higher $k$ and this will result in high \emph{and persistent} residuals for the affected data (Figure \ref{fig:simexplain}c, Figure \ref{fig:sim1}iii).